greenerservices/greenerservices.github.io/app/principles/actions/10c-monitor-service-usage.md

 Hosting platforms should provide access to tools or data to measure cost and emissions.
 Use service level objectives (SLOs) to set up automated reporting and dashboards.

 #### Environmental benefit:
-The right measurement tooling and reporting
+The right measurement tooling and reporting enables identification of where efficiences can be found for live services.

 {% from "govuk/components/details/macro.njk" import govukDetails %}